 The Setup Form contains numerous controls for everything from the hardware configuration to transmit settings.
-Please refer to the Setup Form chapter on page 99 for more detailed information.
+Please refer to the Setup Form chapter on page 103 for more detailed information.

-(29) - (35) Operating Forms
+(29) - (34) Operating Forms

 Each of these items opens a form, which is used while operating.
-Please refer to page 79 for more detailed information on each one.
+Please refer to the Operating Forms chapter below for more detailed information on each one.